 - Battle of the Podcasting Apps: Overcast vs. Pocket Casts vs. Podcasts

 - 5 Common Questions and Answers About iTunes

 - Tips for a Clutter-Free iTunes

 Accessing Podcasts in iTunes

-Make sure that the Podcasts choice is ticked.
-Click on Done.
-Podcasts will now be available to you in the drop-down for the iTunes menu.
+- Podcasts should now be available to you in the drop-down for the iTunes source menu.